Courses with Special Registration

 - CSE students (students who have at least one current program in CSE)

-- If space permits, students who have previously completed or are currently enrolled (Spring 2018) in a CSE Calculus MAY be considered for registration permission.
+- If space permits, students who have previously completed or are currently enrolled (Fall 2018) in a CSE Calculus MAY be considered for registration permission.

 If you don't meet any of these requirements, you should register for one of the equivalent courses: